How Cellulite Treatments WorkSeptember 21, 2020

 The good news is that there are plenty of non-invasive treatment options and a few products to help smooth things over.

 Some of the best treatments for cellulite include:

 Before we get into how these treatments work, it helps to understand what cellulite is and how it forms.

 Your tissues are layered with skin, fat, then muscle.
 As adipocytes (fat cells) accumulate more fat, the fat pushes against the skin and creates a dimply appearance.

 Cellulite often becomes more apparent as we get older because our skin loses firmness and elasticity as the collagen naturally wanes with age.

 Both men and women can have cellulite, but it’s much more common in women.
 Cellulite appears on 80% – 90% of women at some point in their life.
 It can start as early as adolescence, but it’s most common in women over the age of 25.

 There are plenty of non-invasive fat reduction treatments, but for cellulite specifically, it’s important to use something that will both reduce fat and strengthen the skin.

-Come in for a free consultation and assessment to see how we can help you!
+Come in for a free consultation to discuss which non-invasive treatment options are right for you!